Scheduled server update. The site will be offline from 10am Central European Time on Wednesday the 6th of August 2025 for up to 24 hours. close ×

 Ajuda

-When it comes to the work, we’re excited to learn about your unique skills and interests, and we'll do our best to align them with our project to make the most of your talents.
+When it comes to the help, we’re excited to learn about your unique skills and interests, and we'll do our best to align them with our project to make the most of your talents.
 What matters most to us is that you're motivated and ready to contribute!
 We're confident that there’s something within our project that will spark your curiosity and inspire you to get involved.

 Our garden is lovingly managed using the principles of permaculture.
 While we embrace the wild growth of a variety of plants and herbs, we keep certain areas in check, especially where nettles, wild brambles, and maple seedlings tend to take over.
 Since we don’t use herbicides, we carefully remove these by hand (with gloves) to maintain balance.